 Dian became an ardent conservationist and was actively involved in anti-poaching, at a time when corrupt government officials and park wardens, as well as impoverished local subsistence farmers, were enmeshed in the wildlife trade.
 One of her favourite gorillas, Digit, was killed in a poacher’s snare and she named her conservation fund after him.
 She became a celebrity, a colourful lady living in a remote and unstable corner of the wilds of Africa, determined to protect a species on the verge of extinction.

 In 1981 it was believed that there were only 254 mountain gorillas (Gorilla beringei beringei) left in the wild (including the Bwindi population).
 Funding to protect the gorillas was crucial, and one of the avenues became through tourism.
 Rwanda National Parks earned revenue from permits issued to tourists allowing them to track and observe these animals for up to one hour a day, accompanied by a national park guide.
-This activity was in its infancy, and Dian was strongly opposed to it due to disturbance that she thought these visits entailed, and the gorilla’s susceptibility to diseases that could be contracted from us, their distant ape cousins.
+This activity was in its infancy, and Dian was strongly opposed to it.
+She thought that visits from their distant ape relatives would result in exposure to diseases.
 In December 1985 Dian was murdered and the circumstances and perpetrators have remained a mystery.

 Nine years later Rwanda again featured on front page world news.
 After years of state sanctioned racism, the Hutu majority turned against the Tutsi minority, resulting in their greatest fear – Tutsi émigrés began returning from exile and fighting a guerilla war.
 The corner that was home to the mountain gorillas became off-limits to tourism.
 Then an eerily premeditated and carefully orchestrated attack on the Hutu president as he returned in a jet from peace talks triggered the genocide.
 The Hutu majority unleashed unimaginable hatred on Hutu moderates and the Tutsi minority.
 As the second millennium approached its end it was hard to imagine Rwanda ever pulling itself out of this abyss.
 This was a story that seemed to epitomise Africa.